Executive AI Risk: 9-21% for Managers vs 50%+ Entry-Level | Data

 55% of companies that made AI-driven layoffs now regret it.
 That's not a prediction about AI's limits - it's outcome data about human overcorrection.

-Meanwhile, only 1% of organizations have achieved what researchers call “mature” AI integration.
+Meanwhile, only 1% of organizations have achieved what researchers call "mature" AI integration.
 Most disruption is still emerging, which means the transformation window remains open.
-You have time to respond – but not indefinite time.
+Economists now agree it's coming.
+You have time to respond - but not indefinite time.

 Take our 5-minute assessment to separate signal from noise.
 Ten questions that reveal whether your AI career concerns are justified – and what to do about them.